What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of mathematicians is projected to grow 30 percent from 2016 to 2026, much faster than the average for all occupations.
+Employment of mathematicians is projected to grow grow 33 percent from 2020 to 2030, much faster than the average for all occupations.

-Businesses will need mathematicians to analyze the increasing volume of digital and electronic data.
+As a result, businesses will increasingly need mathematicians to analyze the large amount of information and data collected.

 In private industry, mathematicians typically need an advanced degree, either a master’s degree or a doctorate.
 For jobs with the federal government, candidates need at least a bachelor’s degree in mathematics or significant coursework in mathematics.